THIS DATE IN HISTORY: Oct. 11

 1975: Guy Lafleur of the Montreal Canadiens becomes the first player in NHL history to have three or more points in each of his team's first three games of a season.
 Lafleur has a goal and two assists in Montreal's 7-2 win against the St. Louis Blues at the Forum.

-1997: Wayne Gretzky gets his 50th NHL hat trick and first with the New York Rangers in a 6-3 victory against the Vancouver Canucks at GM Place.
-Gretzky also has assists on two goals by defenseman Bruce Driver for his 66th five-point game.
+1997: Wayne Gretzky scores three goals for his 50th NHL hat trick and first with the New York Rangers in a 6-3 victory against the Vancouver Canucks at GM Place.
+Gretzky also has assists on two goals by defenseman Bruce Driver for his 66th five-point game in the NHL.

-2001: Peter Laviolette becomes the first coach in NHL history to start his career with four consecutive road victories when the New York Islanders defeat the New Jersey Devils 6-4.
+2001: Peter Laviolette becomes the first coach in NHL history to start his career with four consecutive road victories when the New York Islanders defeat the New Jersey Devils 6-4 in East Rutherford, New Jersey.